thedaviddias/Front-End-Performance-Checklist/README.md

     > Sometimes you may have redundancies or validation errors in your CSS, analysing your CSS files and removed these complexities can help you to speed up your CSS files (because your browser will read them faster)

     *How:*
     > ⁃ Your CSS should be organized, using a CSS preprocessor can help you with that.
-Some online tools listed above can also help you analysing and correct your code.
+Some online tools listed below can also help you analysing and correct your code.

     * 🛠 [TestMyCSS | Optimize and Check CSS Performance](http://www.testmycss.com/)
     * 📖 [CSS Stats](https://cssstats.com/)